megseekosh/Categorize_app_v2/README.md

 ## Research Output
-  `MPAL_poster` - poster from recent Many Paths to Language Acquisition Conference demosntrating the validity of the random sampling approach
+  `Cychosz_Villaneuva_Weisleder` - poster from recent Many Paths to Language Acquisition Conference demosntrating the validity of the random sampling approach

+  `Villaneuva_Cychosz_Weisleder` - poster from recent Many Paths to Language Acquisition Conference documenting dual language input in the US and Bolivia

   `validation_results.Rmd` - R notebook to generate results and analyses for `MPAL_poster`